uzh-dqbm-cmi/fragmentstein/README.md

 ## <a name="installation"></a>Installation

-For installing from the Python PyPi repository:
+For installing fragmentstein from the Python PyPi repository:
 ```sh
 pip install fragmentstein
 ```